vigetlabs/microcosm/docs/recipes/ajax.md

 1. ajax (open)
 ```

-Microcosm then enumerates through this list, using store handlers to
+Microcosm then enumerates through this list, using domain handlers to
 calculate repo state.
 When the action completes, it moves into a
 `done` state: